Interview with a Grenada Vet School Student!

 Yes!
 Since I was 16

-What types of paying jobs did you have before going to veterinary school?
+What types of paying jobs did you have before going to this Grenada veterinary school?
 Did you volunteer?
 If so, where?

 My first job at 16 was in a vet clinic.
-Even now as a vet student, the only job I’ve ever had was as a vet tech.
-One summer I did also work part-time at a doggy daycare for extra spending money, but all of my paying jobs have been in the veterinary field.
+Even now, as a vet student, the only job I’ve ever had was as a vet tech.
+I did also have a summer job with animals, working part-time at a doggy daycare for extra spending money, but all of my paying jobs have been in the veterinary field.
 I volunteered at animal clinics as well.

 How many people read your personal statement before submitting it?